 Chief Executive Officer

 Mary Sharpe, Advocate, has been our CEO since May 2016.
 Since childhood Mary has been fascinated by the power of the mind.
-She calls on her wide professional experience, training and scholarship to help The Reward Foundation tackle the real issues of love, sex and the Internet.
+She calls on her wide professional experience, training and scholarship to help The Reward Foundation tackle the real issues today around love, sex and the internet.
 For more information on Mary click here.